-- Recommendation 12: Unauthorised access to the storage units of a vehicle or tampering with the stored data must be excluded.
+- Recommendation 12: Unauthorized access to the storage units of a vehicle or tampering with the stored data must be excluded.

 - Recommendation 13: Online communication components must be designed to provide effective protection against cyberattacks.

-The insurance industry currently increases its focus on premium considerations regarding the insurance of driverless autonomous vehicles.
+The insurance industry is currently increasing its focus on premium considerations regarding the insurance of driverless autonomous vehicles.

-“Pay how you drive” systems relate to the driver’s behaviour and are only relevant when the vehicle still has a driver (e.g. highly autonomous vehicles).
-Relevant behaviour of the driver in the context of “Pay how you drive” products is, for example, the driver’s compliance with speed limits.
-An example in Germany in this regard is a joint-development by Bosch and HUK Coburg of a “Pay how you drive” system.
-“Pay as you drive” systems are also relevant in the context of autonomous vehicles since such systems allow insurers to adjust pricing policy depending on, for example, how frequently the vehicle is used by the policyholder and what distance the vehicle is driven.
+“Pay how you drive” systems relate to the driver’s behavior and are only relevant when the vehicle still has a driver (e.g. highly autonomous vehicles).
+Relevant behavior of the driver in the context of “Pay how you drive” products is, for example, the driver’s compliance with speed limits.
+An example in Germany in this regard is a joint development by Bosch and HUK Coburg of a “Pay how you drive” system.18 “Pay as you drive” systems are also relevant in the context of autonomous vehicles since such systems allow insurers to adjust pricing policy depending on, for example, how frequently the vehicle is used by the policyholder and what distance the vehicle is driven.

 In contrast to self-tracking options, policyholders may also be able to choose a certain premium depending on whether they would like to consent to more or less data about their vehicle and indirectly about them being collected and processed.

-It is expected that premium discounts due to a driver having no accidents (Schadensfreiheitsrabatt) will be no longer relevant when there are autonomous vehicles without drivers.
-Instead certain types of vehicles from certain manufacturers with a track record of less accidents may enjoy better premiums from insurers as autonomous vehicles will be rather machines than traditional vehicles.
+It is expected that premium discounts due to a driver having no accidents (Schadensfreiheitsrabatt) will no longer be relevant when there are autonomous vehicles without drivers.
+Instead, certain types of vehicles from certain manufacturers with a track record of less accidents may enjoy better premiums from insurers as autonomous vehicles will be learning machines rather than traditional vehicles.

-In addition, the importance of obtaining relevant data might create the need for development of joint-ventures between car manufacturers and insurers to ensure the latter benefits from an access to collected information.
-The processing of the collected personal data will require insurers to implement respective data protection measures, including cyber protection measurements in order to protect such data against cyberattacks.
+In addition, the importance of obtaining relevant data might create the need for development of joint ventures between car manufacturers and insurers to ensure the latter benefits from an access to collected information.25 The processing of the collected personal data will require insurers to implement respective data protection measures, including cyber protection measurements in order to protect such data against cyberattacks.

 As the market for personal motor insurance decreases, opportunities arise for insurers focusing on other customers and types of policies.
-Insurers interested in insuring autonomous vehicles should consider focusing on manufacturers, highly advanced technologies and cyber insurance.
+Insurers interested in insuring autonomous vehicles should consider focusing on manufacturers and service providers, insurance cover in relation to fleets of autonomous vehicles, highly advanced technologies and cyber insurance.

 Insurance policies in connection with new technologies are a nontraditional insurance product which is likely to grow as a result of an increasing use of autonomous vehicles.
 Since becoming more and more like IT machines, autonomous vehicles will consist of highly technological components such as expensive sensors (including parts provided by OEMs), will network with e.g. other vehicles and traffic lights and will be connected to services provided by third parties.

 The highly advanced technology of autonomous vehicles also increases the importance of product liability and product recall insurance policies.
 Product liability insurance may cover the liability of fleets of autonomous vehicles of a certain manufacturer or service provider.
-This becomes even more relevant as the market might be dominated by a few manufacturers and operators (e.g. the operator of robotaxi services) owning and leasing vehicles fleet.
-The tendency to an increasing number of persons sharing vehicles also contributes to this trend towards consolidation.
+This becomes even more relevant as the market might be dominated by a few manufacturers and operators (e.g. the operator of robotaxi services)26 owning and leasing fleets of autonomous vehicles.
+The tendency of an increasing number of persons sharing vehicles also contributes to this trend towards consolidation.